-Megan Epler Wood is the Director of the International Sustainable Tourism Initiative, Department of Environmental Health at the Harvard T.H.
-Chan School of Public Health.
-This program undertakes science-based applied research using quantitative systems to assist business and government with the goal of achieving net positive outcomes from tourism development worldwide.
+Megan Epler Wood has been the Director of the International Sustainable Tourism Initiative (ISTI), Department of Environmental Health at the Harvard T.H.
+Chan School of Public Health since 2015.
+ISTI undertakes science-based applied research using quantitative systems to assist business and government with the goal of achieving net positive outcomes from tourism development worldwide.

 She teaches 3 classes at Harvard Extension School in the Graduate Program of Sustainability on environmental management of tourism, ecotourism, and regional tourism planning using geodesign.
 For more information on classes click here.